BEFT: Bias-Efficient Fine-Tuning of Language Models in Low-Data Regimes: Introduction

-\item We extensively evaluate our bias-efficient approach across a wide range of \glspl{LLM} spanning masked and autoregressive architectures from 110M to 6.7B parameters.
-The results consistently demonstrate the effectiveness of our bias-efficient approach against the Magnitude and Fisher approaches on a diverse set of downstream tasks, including classification, multiple-choice, and generation tasks.
-Moreover, our \gls{BEFT} achieves competitive performance compared to mainstream \gls{PEFT} techniques.
+\item We extensively validate the effectiveness of directly fine-tuning $\boldeq{b}_v$ in low-data regimes, without relying on any post-hoc evaluation, across a wide set of \glspl{LLM}, covering both encoder-only and decoder-only architectures with up to 6.7B parameters, including bias-free \glspl{LLM}.
+Our experiments span a variety of downstream tasks, such as classification, multiple-choice, and generation tasks.
+Moreover, our results show that fine-tuning $\boldeq{b}_v$ using \gls{LoRA}/\gls{VeRA}/\gls{DoRA} leads to higher downstream performance compared to $\boldeq{b}_q$ and $\boldeq{b}_k$.

 \end{itemize}